tziviaMitrani/tziviaMitrani/README.md

 # Welcome to Tzivia Mitrani&#39;s GitHub
-I&#39;m Tzivia Mitrani, a passionate Full Stack Developer with hands-on experience in building efficient and user-friendly web applications.
+I&#39;m Tzivia Mitrani, a Full Stack Developer with hands-on experience in building efficient and user-friendly web applications.
 I specialize in JavaScript, React, Node.js, and MongoDB, and enjoy crafting maintainable code.
 ## Key Highlights: